-13. Data Protection
+14. General Data Protection Regulation

-The Service will comply with data protection laws.
-To learn more, click here.
+The Service will comply with General Data Protection Regulation laws.
+To learn more Click Here

-14. Freedom of Information
+15. Freedom of Information

 The Service is subject to the Freedom of Information Act, which provides a right of access to regulatory information held by the Service.
 To learn more, click here.